Why LGBTQ+ Youth Face More Problems In School

 Clear direction from school administrations may help prevent discriminatory behavior from faculty and staff.
 In the absence of policies explicitly prohibiting unequal treatment based on sexual orientation, teachers with homophobic attitudes may feel free to mistreat LGBTQIA+ students.

-How can parents keep their LGBTQIA+ children safe in school?
+How can parents keep their LGBTQIA+ children safe?

 Are you concerned about the risks your children may face in school due to their sexual orientation or gender identity?
 Fortunately, parental support can make a real difference in mental health outcomes.